MJSindhu7/FoodFacts/README.md

 - **Story:** Allows users identify the nutritional value of a food item by snapping its photo.
 - **Market:** All people who  manage their foods intake routine.
 - **Habit:** The target audience will use this app on a daily basis to track their food nutrition value
-- **Scope:** We want to create a complete ecosystem in the future where the user just needs to snap a photo of their food items and everything else will be autocompleted by the application.
+- **Scope:** We want to create a complete ecosystem in the future where the user just needs to snap a photo of their food items and everything else will be autocompleted by the application to maintain a track of user's intake.

 ## Product Spec